-If an employee is dissatisfied they must have the opportunity for prompt discussion with the Manager or Committee member.
-If the grievance persists, there should be a sub-committee set up for the purpose of further discussion, at which the employee may, if they wish be accompanied by a friend.
+If a grievance persists, there should be a sub-committee set up for the purpose of further discussion, at which the employee may, if they wish be accompanied by a friend.
 There must be a right of appeal initially to the full Pre-Schol Committee.
 At this level also, the employee's friend or trade union official may be present.
 The aim of this procedure is to settle the grievance fairly and as near as possible to the point of origin.
 It is intended to be simple and rapid in operation.

-CONFIDENTAILITY BREACHES:
+Confidentiality Breaches

 For action which will be taken in the event of a breach of confidentiality - please refer to our Confidentiality Policy.